EtheaDev/StyledComponents/README.md

 ---

-## Description of StyledDbNavigator ##
+## Description of StyledDbNavigator and StyledBindNavigator ##

-TStyledDbNavigator (and TStyledNavButton) shows a Navigator like a classic TDbnavigator but with the same Style attributes that can be assigned to Styled Graphic Buttons.
+TStyledDbNavigator (with TStyledNavButton buttons) shows a Navigator like a classic TDbNavigator but with the same Style attributes that can be assigned to Styled Graphic Buttons.

+TStyledBindNavigator (with TStyledNavButton buttons) shows a Navigator like a classic TBindNavigator but with the same Style attributes that can be assigned to Styled Graphic Buttons.

-In the TStyledDbNavigator demo, you can see how to use this component, compared to the classic Delphi TDbNavigator.
+In the TStyledDbNavigator demo, you can see how to use those components, compared to the classic Delphi TDbNavigator and TBindNavigator.

-*In this picture, the StyledDbNavigator with a custom imagelist for images and Captions visible*
+*In this picture, the StyledDbNavigator and StyledBindNavigator with a custom imagelist for images and Captions visible*

 ![StyledDbNavigatorDemo.jpg](./Images/StyledDbNavigatorDemo.jpg)

 The major differences are:
 - the possibility to set and show Captions on the StyledDbNavigator.
 - The "Icons" with up/down directions when the navigator is displayed in vertical position.
-- The icons are more readable (like the "Edit" one) and readeble in light and dark mode.
+- The icons are more readable (like the "Edit" one) and customized form VCL Styled in light and dark mode.
-- Custom images using a custom Imagelist.
+- It's possible to use a Custom Imagelist, to show other images on the buttons.

 ---